-(iii) A policy of liability insurance, a declaration page of a policy of liability insurance, or liability bond, if the policy or bond complies with section 4509.20 or sections 4509.49 to 4509.61 of the Revised Code.
+(iii) A policy of liability insurance, a declaration page of a liability insurance policy, or liability bond, if the policy or bond complies with section 4509.20 or sections 4509.49 to 4509.61 of the Revised Code.

-The takeaway: You are legally required to have proof of financial responsibility, like a liability insurance policy, to drive your car or someone else’s car.
+The takeaway: You must legally have proof of financial responsibility, like a liability insurance policy, to drive your car or someone else’s car.

 Where will I be asked for proof of financial responsibility?

-The Ohio Bureau of Motor Vehicles says that you must be able to show proof of insurance at any traffic stops, accidents, and inspections of your vehicle.
+The Ohio Bureau of Motor Vehicles says that you must be able to show proof of insurance at any traffic stops, accidents, and vehicle inspections.